 This “kaizen” approach to goal setting intrigues me so I spent some time this week thinking about how I could apply it to some of my financial goals for 2015.
 Here are five of the ideas of what to do less in order to achieve more results:

-1. Fewer Goals
+1. Fewer goals

 In 2015, I’m going to embrace the “less is more” philosophy by resisting the temptation to set too many financial goals and focus instead on three key areas: eliminating debt, streamlining spending and building wealth.
 Rather than getting caught up in specific dollar amounts for specific items, I’ve decided to adopt JD Roth’s model of allocating percentages.
 JD suggests a ratio of 50% needs:30% wants:20% savings but because I’m on a mission to clean up the last of my debt and rebuild my savings, I’ve reworked the percentages to allow more for savings/debt payments and less for everyday living expenses.

-2. Fewer Distractions
+2. Fewer distractions

 One thing, I’ve realized over the past few months is that, if you’re not careful, your free time can get cluttered with unnecessary activities.
 For me, this usually results in me getting behind on things that are important to me, missing out on sleep and winding up feeling de-energized and grumpy.
 I think that cutting back my commitments and spending less time in front of the TV/computer will give me more time and more energy to focus on the things I actually want to commit time to and allow me to move away from things that are getting in the way of my goals.

-3. Fewer Recurring Expenses
+3. Fewer recurring expenses

-Subscriptions can be great things but a recent review of my bank statements revealed that there are a few things that I’m paying for each month that I originally signed up for on a “30 day free trial” and then forgot to cancel.
+Subscriptions can be great things but a recent review of my bank statements revealed that there are a few things that I’m paying for each month that I originally signed up for on a “30-day free trial” and then forgot to cancel.
 There are also some things that I’m paying for and not getting full value from because I’ve been so busy.
 Cutting back on these expenses will free up more money for fun goals and get my money working for me instead of paying for services I’m not using.

-4. Fewer Fees and Penalties
+4. Fewer fees and penalties

 I’ve been pretty good this year at not getting caught out with late fees and penalties and I’ve done what I can to reduce my bank and investment fees but there’s definitely still room for improvement.
 Dropping the bad habits that tend to result in penalties and putting simple systems in place to make sure everything gets paid on time will reduce stress, keep more money in my pocket and get me closer to my goals.

-5. Fewer Excuses
+5. Fewer excuses

 As I’ve said before, life is unpredictable and you don’t always see its curveballs before they hit.
 It’s often easier to blame circumstances rather than step up and take action to make things better but making fewer excuses and taking more action is what leads to success.
-In order to create change you have to commit to the process of making the change and believe that making the change is worth the effort.
-I've learned that letting yourself off the hook too easily can really slow down your progress towards your goals which is why it’s one of the key things I'm committing not to do in 2015.
+In order to create the change, you have to commit to the process of making the change and believe that making the change is worth the effort.
+I’ve learned that letting yourself off the hook too easily can really slow down your progress towards your goals which is why it’s one of the key things I’m committing not to do in 2015.

 Related article: Simplify your finances